nirvdrum/nirvdrum.com/_posts/2010-03-24-taking-full-canvas-screenshots-in-windows.markdown

 The Win32 API allows applications to monitor global event message traffic by setting up a hook procedure via the [`SetWindowsHookEx` function](http://msdn.microsoft.com/en-us/library/ms644990%28VS.85%29.aspx).
 This is how utilities like Spy++ are able to tell what messages are being sent to a program.
 As of this writing, there are thirteen different [types of hooks](http://msdn.microsoft.com/en-us/library/ms644959%28VS.85%29.aspx#types), each with its own context and execution point in the global chain.

 If you're like me, you'd probably try to register a `WH_GETMESSAGE` hook with `GetMsgProc`.
-On the outset it seems logical enough: intercept the `WM_GETMINMAXINFO` message before `GetMessage` or `PeekMessage` is called.
+On the outset it seems logical enough: intercept the `WM_GETMINMAXINFO` message before `GetMessage` or `PeekMessage` is called and modify accordingly.
 This will not work, however, and you will waste a lot of time trying to make it work.
 The nuance here is that `WM_GETMINMAXINFO` is sent to the window -- the window does not poll for it -- and as such a `WH_GETMESSAGE` hook will never see the message.

 The next seemingly logical hook type to try is `WH_CALLWNDPROC`, which you register with the [`CallWndProc` function](http://msdn.microsoft.com/en-us/library/ms644975%28VS.85%29.aspx).
 This type of hook will indeed intercept the `WM_MINMAXINFO` message before the window will, but unfortunately, the hook procedure cannot modify the message.
 This is by design and Windows will enforce it; trying to get a reference to the `lParam` to modify the value in memory will not work.